Jump To Navigation

 An unfair child support or spousal support settlement could harm you, your lifestyle and your children for years to come.
 An experienced attorney can help make sure that your rights are respected and that you receive the most beneficial child or spousal support arrangement possible.

 The lawyers at the Law Offices of Elling & Elling provide personalized, practical and effective legal representation.
 You will work one-on-one with your attorney, analyzing every aspect of your personal circumstances to make sure no detail is overlooked.
-If you would like to schedule an initial consultation with an attorney at our firm, call us at 301-637-0281 or toll free at 866-470-5187 or contact us online.
+If you would like to schedule a free initial consultation with an attorney at our firm, call us at 301-637-0281 or toll free at 866-470-5187, or contact us online.

 Child Support in Maryland

 Every child has the right to receive child support, and every parent who does not have primary physical custody of the children has an obligation to contribute toward the support of their children.
+In Maryland child support is usually determined by the Maryland Child Support Guidelines.
 Your child support settlement will be calculated only after taking a number of factors into account, like the income of each parent, the custody and visitation arrangement, and any unique expenses that may relate to your situation.

 Alimony in Maryland